dictybase-docker/dcr-mcp/README.md

 - Git Summary tool for analyzing commit messages
 - Markdown tool for converting Markdown to HTML
+- PDF tool for extracting text from PDF files
 - Email Prompt for drafting casual emails

 ## Getting Started